kdulep/DreamTeamProject/README.md

-# This is branch project1
+# This is branch project2
+# Not project1

 # DreamTeamProject
 gb project see [lecture.md](lecture.md)